-Sarah Raskey is a visionary artist who believes in changing the way people look at art.
+As an artist, Sarah believes in changing the way people look at art.
 She is dedicated to artistic and transformative living, creative design, and evolving global and social awareness through the arts.
-Her work touches upon a plethora of cultural references including spirituality, healing, ancient symbolism, expanding consciousness, energetic connections and the sacredness of the creative spirit.
+She has exhibited nationally and internationally since 2000, and has created a prolific volume of work in both residential and commercial settings.

-These days Sarah balances her time between her art studio, fine art gallery, her private psychotherapy practice, and teaching.
-She continues to be best known for not only her emotionally captivating artwork, but for her psychotherapy services specializing in working with artists, musicians, entertainers, and other creatives.
+These days Sarah balances her time between her art studio, fine art gallery and her private psychotherapy practice.
+She continues to be best known for not only her emotionally captivating artwork, but for her psychotherapy services specializing in working with artists, musicians, entertainers and other creatives.
+For more information: THERAPY

 Sarah is involved in many philanthropic organizations for both humanitarian and animal activist efforts both in the US and globally.
 Sarah continues to be an active member of the American Art Therapy Association since 2002.
-She frequently provides community outreach such as lectures, presentations, and workshops on various topics regarding therapy, art and spirituality, and the power of the creative spirit.
+She frequently provides community outreach such as lectures, presentations and workshops on various topics regarding therapy, art and spirituality, and the power of the creative spirit.

 In 2008, Sarah created The Giving Gallery, a Chicago-based organization/art gallery that united artists and musicians passionate in using their energy and talent in making a difference in the world through the arts and social activism.
 Proceeds generated from the Gallery were donated to various charities Sarah is affiliated with.
 Sarah continues to donate art pieces and live painting to many non-for-profits and has served on the board for several art and mental health organizations.
 She believes deeply that art can serve as an invaluable resource when it comes to creating positive change in our communities and within the world we live.